Trail Specifications

 Notice of Preparation Issued

-EBRPD issued the Notice of Preparation (NOP) for the EIR, officially kicking off the formal environmental review process and public comment period.
+EBRPD issues the Notice of Preparation (NOP) for the EIR, officially kicking off the formal environmental review process and public comment period.

 Late 2026